© Copyright 2024 Parallo

 From humble beginnings in New Plymouth, TSB has been helping Kiwis get ahead with their finances for over 165 years.
-With more customers, more branches and more ways to bank than ever before, the business has always had its customers’ best interests at heart.
+With more customers, more branches and more ways to bank than ever, the business has always had its customers’ best interests at heart.

 Four years ago, when TSB saw an opportunity to take a more enterprise-based approach to its data and future-proof its position in the market, it enlisted Parallo.

 As with many large enterprises, TSB operates in an ever-evolving, rapidly changing environment.
-The company’s legacy system has served it well for many years, but there was also room for improvement that would allow it to manage new applications and workloads more effectively, maintain trusted data recovery and backup and prepare for cloud migration down the track.
+The company’s legacy system has served it well for many years.
+Still, there was also room for improvement that would allow it to manage new applications and workloads more effectively, maintain trusted data recovery and backup and prepare for cloud migration down the track.

 TSB was also looking to work with a specialist partner that could support its internal IT resource.